Automatic Module Grouping

 Benefits

-• Root module appears first, followed by child modules in sorted order
+• Root module appears first, followed by child modules in stable sorted order

-• Modules without changes are omitted for cleaner reports
+• Modules without changes are omitted to keep reports focused

 Learn More